tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/2115093-sherlock-holmes-shows-memories-have-a-common-fingerprint/](https://www.newscientist.com/article/2115093-sherlock-holmes-shows-memories-have-a-common-fingerprint/)

-- When people describe the episode, their brain activity patterns are almost exactly the same as each others, for each scene.
-And theres also evidence that, when a person tells someone else about it, they implant that same activity into their brain as well.
+- When people describe the episode, their brain activity patterns are almost exactly the same as each other’s, for each scene.
+And there’s also evidence that, when a person tells someone else about it, they implant that same activity into their brain as well.

 ___